Dzx1025/dzx1025.github.io/content/post/uni-iot-project/index.md

   - project
 ---

-This project is a uni project in which we designed and implemented a full-stack medical information monitoring system combining hardware and software at 2024 S2.
+This post introduce a uni project at 2024 S2 in which we designed and implemented a full-stack medical information monitoring system combining hardware and software.
 The final product utilizes various sensors to monitor data from medical instruments and consolidates the information into a dashboard web application for convenient viewing.
 The source code is open-sourced and available on [GitHub](https://github.com/Dzx1025/CITS5506-IoT) and the live demo is also available on <https://vitaltrack.dzx1025.com>.

 My primary responsibilities in this project included developing the dashboard application and designing the APIs.
 As such, this article will primarily focus on the software development aspects of the project: